 If you hired a licensed contractor to work on your home, they are likely bonded and insured.
 All licensed contractors must maintain general liability insurance.
 However, bond insurance provides a higher level of coverage if their work is incomplete or shoddy.

 Depending on the circumstances of the case, you may be at risk of facing a civil lawsuit.
-Likely, the contractor had general liability insurance coverage on every worker.
+Likely, the contractor had general liability insurance coverage for every worker.

 However, the contractor must follow OSHA (Occupational Safety and Health Administration) rules and regulations to provide a safe working environment for all employees.